radar/ryanbigg.com/_posts/2018-01-12-exploding-your-rails-app-with-dry-rb-and-rom.markdown

 end
 ```

-But then this breaks the mock in our test.
-We would need to stub out the
+But then this breaks the mock in our test: we would need to stub out the
-`includes` method.
-This seems like a step too difficult because our test knows
+`includes` method as well.
+This seems like a step too difficult because our
-too much about the implementation of the `contributors` method, and so we go back to
+test knows too much about the implementation of the `contributors` method, and
-our original test implementation: creating items in the database:
+so we go back to our original test implementation: creating items in the
+database:

 ```ruby
 context "contributors" do